ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_macos.md

 #### Private SSH Key

-Once your public key is in place, now you can configure `Filezilla` to use your private `SSH key` and connect to the cluster through the `secure.hpcc.ucr.edu` server.
+Once your public key is in place, now you can configure `Filezilla` to use your private `SSH key` and connect to the cluster through the `cluster.hpcc.ucr.edu` server.

 1. Start the `Filezilla` application